nathanrmorier/newGitTest/README.md

 • "git status" this will show what's different from local file, and what's online

 • "git add FILE.NAME" which means we're going to add any new files or changes by name, you would then enter the file name.
+You can add multiple files with “git add <filename1> <filename2>” or you can add all from the folder with “git add .”.

-• Locking it into reposetory 'git commit -m "I added a file yall"' (the -m means you're adding a message)
+• Locking it into repository 'git commit -m "I added a file yall"' (the -m means you're adding a message)

-• to actually sync it up us "git push" to upload onto reposetory.
+• to actually sync it up us "git push" to upload onto repository.